• Skip to primary navigation

 West African Visit

 The area where he was, goat was not a common dish, but one night, he was lucky to stumble on it as they were preparing it on the street, barbacoa style.
 As he tried it, the flavors vividly reminded him of Haiti.
-Being thousand of miles away felt extremely close to home.
+Being thousands of miles away felt extremely close to home.

 The difference was only in the tenderness as we typically boil our meats in order to tenderize it.
 Another close to home experience was his introduction to fufu.